The field of customer service is ever-evolving.

 4. Customers are seeking help over mobile and social media.

 Brands know they need to meet customers wherever they are.
-Customer service is now expected to be available across different mobile apps and social media channels.
+Customer service is now expected to be available across all digital channels, including mobile apps and social media platforms.

 Nearly two-thirds of customers aged 18-34 see social media as an effective customer service channel.
 This figure is predicted to grow steeply in the coming years.